Subscribe for updates

 3

-Leave space for notes and observations
+Leave space for interview notes and observations

 Your scorecard should have space for interviewers to jot down notes, observations, and specific examples that justify the scores they’ve given.
 While the numbers provide structure, these notes offer critical context and insights that can inform the final decision.